BODY WORLDS Museum

 Teachers and student teachers (with valid verification), companions of disabled person, body donors of the Institute for Plastination (with donor ID card), children up to 6 years of age.

-The exhibition is accessible by wheelchair.
+The exhibition is barrier-free and air-conditioned.

 Address & Directions